 Vaseghi, R., 2004.
 A new method of termination for heavy-duty synthetic rope fibres.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (,pdf supplied by EThOS)|